oceanprotocol/docs/content/setup/ctd.md

 ## Customize your Operator Service deployment

-The following resources needs attention:
+The following resources need attention:

     - postgres-configmap.yaml  - contains secrets for the postgresql deployment
     - deployment.yaml - ALGO_POD_TIMEOUT = Allowed time for a algorithm to run.
 If it exceeded this value (in minutes), it's going to get killed